eversteeg/faralley-ui-kit/docs/ICON_UPDATE.md

-# Documentation used for updating the ICON in Sportlink UI kit
+# Documentation used for updating the ICON in FarAlley UI kit

 Below are the steps / rules to be followed to update icon in UI KIT:
 - Navigate to the root of this project.